argonatorUberTF/Uber-Team-Fortress/README.md

 All players start with at least 3 of each type of the two kinds of grenades.
 So drops require two type 2 work from the spawn on any map regardless for faster combat action.
 Besides some maps didn't have grenade ammo or some of the backpacks did not give grenades.
 This makes it possible to plant a prox mine from the start as soldier for example.

-Possibly put in an anti-bunny hopping system to remove the game glitch of angled bouncing.
-It was never intended in the design and unbalances gameplay.
-A cheese.
-It is nowhere fair when a hwguy can move as fast as a scout or a soldier passing a scout.
 The bear traps, spikes, caltrops, and auto sentry guns should slow down combat movement speed as it halts bunny hoppers.
-(Possibly add this as an anti-cheat system)

 Add another weapon to the Pyro for even more destructive backup. multi pyro rockets?
-Allow the lightning gun to be toggled with the single barrel shotgun.
+Allow the lightning gun to be toggled with the single barrel shotgun even though there is no shotgun ammo handy.

 Add Ratbert's nuke grenades to drop4 for demoman or pyro. ?
 Perhaps.
 Add Prozac/Ratbert's mini sentry guns of differing types.
 Some monsters/players are affected more